 Improved Control of the Project

-One of the biggest challenges a project manager faces, particularly in large organizations or projects, is losing control of the project.
-This can happen for many reasons, like misunderstandings, delays, missed milestones, vendor or supply issues, and the list goes on.
-The likelihood of losing control of a project increases with methods that are less organized and structured.
+One of the most daunting challenges project managers face, particularly in large organizations or projects, is losing control of the project.
+This can happen for many reasons, like misunderstandings, delays, missed milestones, vendor or supply issues, etc. The likelihood of losing control of a project increases with less organized and structured methods.
 Because the waterfall method is highly structured, project managers have better control over all aspects of the project.
 When sticking to a budget and goals is a primary concern, this level of control is imperative.

 Also Read: Project Management Frameworks and Methodologies Explained